 Quality colourization is well worth the investment

 With modern photo editing software, it is fairly easy to colour a photo.
 It is much harder to do it well.
-Here at Image Restore, I am proud on producing some of the most realistic colourized photos on the web.
+Here at Image Restore, I am proud of producing some of the most realistic colourized photos on the web.
 Your old photos are coloured with as much care, attention and time as required to achieve a realistic result.
-For example, where others might simply brush on layers of uniform colour over large areas of an image, I use advanced blend modes and multiple overlapping layers to build up varied, realistic hues.
-This attention to detail (or lack thereof) is clearly visible in the final result and particularly noticeable when comparing complex textures such as vegetation or facial features.
+For example, where others might simply brush on layers of uniform colour over large areas of an image, I use advanced blend modes and multiple overlapping layers to build up varied realistic hues.
+This attention to detail is clearly visible in the final result and particularly noticeable when comparing complex textures such as vegetation or facial features.
 See my blog post advanced colouring techniques to learn more.
 See additional examples of my colourized photos below and in the colourized images gallery.

 Sample 1: Mason’s Island 1861 Washington DC – Guards at ferry landing